raek/pladder/README.md

 ## Trying out the Mumble client

 To connect to a mumble server, first create a configuration file for that server.
-This example will use `examplenet.json` as the file name.
+This example will use `examplenet.json` as the config file name.

     mkdir -p ~/.config/pladder-mumble/
     editor ~/.config/pladder-mumble/examplenet.json